kilakpandey/python-basics/README.md

 - Data type finder
 - Comparison of two input values

+### Loops
+- Printing multiplication table using for loop
+- Printing multiplication table using while loop
+- Greeting specific names from a list using loops
+- Checking whether a number is prime
+- Calculating the sum of first n natural numbers
+- Calculating factorial of a number using loop
+- Printing star patterns using loops

 ### Tuples
 - Demonstrating that tuples are immutable
 - Counting the number of zeros in a tuple